devopsharshad/tech_easy_devops/README.md

-# 🚀 DevOps Assignment — Terraform EC2 Deployment (Auto Env Selection)
+# 🚀 DevOps Assignment — Terraform EC2 Deployment (Auto Env Selections)

 This project automates the provisioning and configuration of an **AWS EC2 instance** using **Terraform**.
 It installs all dependencies, clones a sample Java application from GitHub, builds it using Maven, and runs it automatically on port **80**.